12 Foodie Hotels That Will Delight Your Taste Buds

 JW Marriott San Antonio Hill Country’s Cibolo Moon restaurant offers a fresh take on flavors from around the world (Photo: Marriott)

-Widely recognized as one of the top family resorts in Texas, the JW Marriott San Antonio Hill Country Resort and Spa is also home to the Cibolo Moon restaurant., Here you’ll discover a fresh take on flavors from around the world, including Mexico, Germany, Creole Louisiana, and (of course) Texas.
+Widely recognized as one of the top family resorts in Texas, the JW Marriott San Antonio Hill Country Resort and Spa is also home to the Cibolo Moon restaurant., Here you’ll discover a fresh take on flavors from around the world, including Mexico, Germany, Creole Louisiana, and (of course) Texas, without ever having to get on an international flight.

-The restaurant’s bar, Cibolo Tequila Bar, is the spot to be before dinner or for a late night drink, and it’s the first bar in the Lone Star State to be certified by Mexico’s Tequila Regulatory Commission for its knowledge of tequila.
+I love the restaurant’s bar, Cibolo Moon Tequila Bar, which is the spot to be before dinner or for a late-night drink, and it’s the first bar in the Lone Star State to be certified by Mexico’s Tequila Regulatory Commission for its knowledge of tequila.
 You’ll find more than 100 varieties of tequila to try, along with 10 house-made infusions.
 The bar can even accommodate private or group tastings for those looking to learn more about the agave spirit.

 4. Castle Hot Springs